ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide.md

 ### Initialize barcode reader

-At the begining of your class, please instantiate the Barcode Reader.
+At the beginning of your class, please instantiate the Barcode Reader.

 ```java
 BarcodeReader reader;